GaryCooper-pm/gc_first-project/README.md

 ![Navigation](docs/images/navbar.JPG "Navigation Bar")

 ## Main Index page content
-* A brief welcome note and description of the website
+* A brief welcome note and description of the website.
-* An overview of the different triathlon distances split by discipline
+* An overview of the different triathlon distances split by discipline.
-* A list of events being hosted by the club
+* A list of events being hosted by the club.

 ![Main Content](docs/images/maincontent.JPG "Main Content")